AbdulBasit619/pycraft/README.md

 ## 📂 Repository Structure

-Each folder in this repository represents a **separate project or experiment**: pycraft/
+Each folder in this repository represents a **separate project or experiment**, much like this: pycraft/

 ├── project_1/